afnancrystal/Nutrilyzer/README.md

 # food_analysis_app

-A new Flutter project.
+A Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a nutritional Flutter application leveraging AI.

 A few resources to get you started if this is your first Flutter project: